ethanis/nitpicker/README.md

 ## Blocking comments

 A blocking comment indicates that a PR containing changed files that match a specified path filter will fail the build job that the nitpicker is run in.
-After the indicated file/folder has been removed from the PR, the blocking comment will be considered 'resolved' the build job will succeed and the PR can be completed.
+After the indicated file/folder has been removed from the PR, the blocking comment will be considered 'resolved', the build job will succeed, and the PR can be completed.

 ## Common use-cases